 Policyholders don't have to pay anything to prove they have liability insurance.
 Certificates of insurance are completely free, so you can provide proof of insurance at no cost to anyone who needs to see it.
 Just make sure your policy is active and you're up to date on your insurance payments.

-A commercial certificate of insurance form includes the date the certificate was issued, who issued it, who it covers, the type of insurance, the policy limits, and other information.
+A commercial certificate of insurance form includes the date the COI was issued, who issued it, who it covers, the type of insurance, the policy limits, and other information.

 If you receive a form from a vendor or subcontractor, check it over to ensure:

 View a sample ACORD certificate of liability insurance.

 Certificates of liability insurance summarize your own coverage; they don't protect your clients.
 If you wish to include a client or customer on the policy, you can add them as an additional insured.
 Contact your insurance agent or broker and ask them to change your policy to include any additional individuals or businesses that you want to cover.